-We spent the second week of our 2017 Road Trip traversing various parts of Colorado.
-That state is, by far, one of my favorite locations in the entire country to visit (and we’ve seen a fair amount of the country).
+We spent the second week of our 2017 Road Trip enjoying 11 Don’t Miss Sites in Colorado.
+That state is, by far, one of my favorite locations in the entire country to visit (and we’ve seen the 48 Continental US States!)
 Its beauty is indescribable and pictures don’t truly do it justice.

-The first night we stayed in Trinidad, an old-school Western town in far Southwest Colorado, only about 15 miles from the New Mexico border.
-It’s a cute little town that’s been well maintained and is in the process of getting a trendy facelift.
+Trinidad is an old-school, Western town in far Southwestern Colorado, only about 15 miles from the New Mexico border.
+It’s a cute little community that’s been well-maintained and has seen some modern updates in recent years.

-Can we talk about the elephant in the room?
-You know, the stores with the green leaves on them that you can’t help but point at and giggle (or is that just me?) 😇 I know, I know, it’s legal there.
-I’m just still struggling a little with its recreational legalization (though I FULLY support it for medicinal purposes).
-It’s not my fault, I was a DARE child of the ’90s, I grew up being taught that it was bad (of course this was by the same people who also taught us that Pluto was a planet–and people wonder why I have a skeptical nature!)
-Then there’s the issue where it’s legal in the state but not in National Parks within that state because that’s Federal land and it’s still illegal Federally (*sigh*, does this make anyone else’s brain hurt?)
-Like every good Libertarian, I’m willing to tolerate it, but, Colorado, do you have to shout it from the rooftops?
-Trinidad was the first town we came to in this “leaf-friendly” state, and with a population of only around 10,000, I thought the four separate shops I saw on our drive through town that night were a little much!
-But I digress, you do you, Colorado!
+I’m still adjusting to the whole “pot legalization thing” in Colorado. 😂 It’s not my fault, I was a DARE child of the ’90s, I grew up being taught that it was bad (of course this was by the same people who also taught us that Pluto was a planet–and people wonder why I have a skeptical nature!)
+Then there’s the issue where it’s legal in the state but not in National Parks within that state because that’s Federal land and it’s still illegal Federally.
+Like every good Libertarian, I’m willing to tolerate it but *sigh*, does this make anyone else’s brain hurt?

 Mesa Verde National Park: